MBSA-INFINITY/VoteX/README.md

 # Steps to setup the project
 - Clone the repository
+- Create a Python Virtual environment and activate it!
-- Run `pip install -r requirements.txt`
+- Run `pip install -r requirements.txt` in the environment to install all the dependencies and libraries.
+- create an `.env` file in the project directory to add all the environment variables.

-# Firebase Setup for Backend
+# Firebase Setup for Authentication
 1. Create a firebase project and get all the configurations of the project from `Project Settings`.

 2. Navigate to the **Authentication** section in your firebase project and enable the `Email and Password`